-(21) Post-employment benefits
+(22) Post-employment benefits

-All regular employees of the Company is entitled to a pension plan that is managed by an independently administered pension fund committee.
-Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company.
-Therefore fund assets are not included in the Company's consolidated financial statements.
+All regular employees of the Company and its domestic subsidiaries are entitled to a pension plan that is managed by an independently administered pension fund committee.
+Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company and its domestic subsidiaries.
+Therefore fund assets are not included in the Group's consolidated financial statements.
 Pension benefits for employees of the overseas subsidiaries and the branches are provided in accordance with the respective local regulations.